-Whether you’re a man or woman, when you feel burning at the tip of your urethra it’s usually a sign of a sexually transmitted disease (STD).
-Two common STDs that can cause this symptom include chlamydia and gonorrhea.
+Whether you’re male or female, when you feel burning at the tip of your urethra it’s usually a sign of a urinary tract infection (UTI) or sexually transmitted illness (STI) such as chlamydia or gonorrhea.
+However, there can be other causes.

-But in some cases, something other than an STD will cause a burning sensation at the tip of the urethra.
+But in some cases, something other than an STI will cause a burning sensation at the tip of the urethra.

 In most cases, burning at the tip of the urethra is caused by bacteria entering the urethra.
 Here’s a closer look at the possible causes:

 With a UTI, bacteria make their way to the bladder where they multiply and spread through the body’s urinary system.
 Some people develop a UTI after oral, vaginal, or anal sexual intercourse, which can expose the urethra to bacteria.

 Generally, females are more likely to develop a UTI than men, because their urethras are shorter than men’s.
 So, any bacteria that enters the urethra only needs to travel a short distance before reaching the bladder, where it can spread through the urinary tract.

 Often urethritis, or inflammation of the urethra, is caused by an STI.
 But simple irritation of the tip of the urethra can also cause urethritis.
 Some common irritants include:

 Poor hygiene may also lead to urethritis.
 It can also be caused by physical damage to the urethra from vigorous sex, masturbation, or a medical procedures such as catheter insertion.

 Kidney stones are hard masses of minerals and salts that form inside the kidneys and move through the urinary tract.
 Kidney stones are often the result of dehydration, poor diet, or infection.
 Genetics also seem to play a role in whether or not a person develops kidney stones.